The Georgians (British band)

 The Georgians were the solo band Nat Gonella founded on his departure from Lew Stone and his Orchestra in 1934.
 He had already experimented as a solo artist in small groups and with the American pianist Garland Wilson but this was the first band to carry Gonella's name.
 In 1935, the new group made its debut at the Newcastle Empire.

-The band featured his brother Bruts on second trumpet, the South African Pat Smuts on tenor saxophone, Albert Torrance on alto sax, Harold "Baby" Hood on piano, Charlie Winters on string bass and Gonella's former employer Bob Dryden on drums.
+The band featured his brother Bruts on second trumpet, the South African Pat Smuts on tenor saxophone, Albert Torrance on alto sax, Harold "Baby" Hood on piano, Tiny Winters on string bass and Gonella's former employer Bob Dryden on drums.